 Nazareth is a tiny city located in the state of Texas.
 With a population of 304 people and just one neighborhood, Nazareth is the 987th largest community in Texas.

-Nazareth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Nazareth does not have a public transit system used by locals to get to and from work.

 The per capita income in Nazareth in 2022 was $33,902, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $135,608 for a family of four.
 However, Nazareth contains both very wealthy and poor people as well.